Nuix/ProServ-NLI-Builder/README.md

 From the interactive command line, you can then start typing the commands needed to create the NLIGenerator, add entries to it, and save the final NLI file.
 Press CTRL-Z when done to exit the interpreter.

-The folder containing the `nli_builder.bat` is added the Python search path, so additional modules, such as customize extensions to the existing entry types, can be added directly in the same folder.
+The folder containing the `nli_builder.bat` is added the Python search path, so additional modules, such as customized extensions to the existing entry types, can be added directly in the same folder.
 Additionally, most of the relevant tools in the nuix_nli_lib package and its sub packages are already imported into the environment, as is the pathlib.Path module, so most classes and functions can be used without additional imports.